Displaying results 1 - 20 out of 59 total results.

 Open-source turnkey software for automatic hippocampus segmentation.
 Its primary use is for delineating hippocampus in T1-weighted MRI images.
-AHEAD is developed by Jung W. Suh, Hongzhi Wang, Sandhitsu Das, Brian Avants, Philip Cook, John Pluta and Paul Yushkevich, and colleagues at the Penn Image Computing and Science Laboratory (PICSL) a
+AHEAD is developed by Jung W. Suh, Hongzhi Wang, Sandhitsu Das, Brian Avants, Philip Cook, John Pluta and Paul Yushkevich, and colleagues at the Penn Image Computing and Science Laboratory (PICSL) at the University of Pennsylvania.

 This dataset contains T1-weighted MR images of 50 subjects, 40 of whom are patients with temporal lobe epilepsy and 10 are nonepileptic subjects.
 Hippocampus labels are provided for 25 subjects for training.
 The users may submit their segmentation outcomes for the remaining 25 testing images to get a table of segmentation metrics.

 Atlas of segmented and normalized high-resolution postmortem MRI of the human hippocampus.
 Additional data (raw images) is available through the SCM link.
 It requires knowing how to use CVS.